brodjj/brodjj.github.io/_posts/2026-02-27-ai-safety-applying-industrial-guardrails.md

 When companies mess this up, consequences happen.
 Workers' comp claims.
 Regulatory breaches.
 Civil lawsuits.
 And in truly egregious cases, criminal liability and bankruptcy.

 Nobody reckons this system is perfect.
 But at least everyone agrees on the basic premise: If you deploy dangerous equipment without proper safeguards and someone gets hurt, that's on you.
 This is not PhD-level philosophy.
-It's "don't be a negligent arsehole" enshrined in law.
+It's "don't be criminally negligent" enshrined in law.

 ## When AI Systems Fail: A Disaster Compilation